TomSumner28/trc-salesgpt-frontend/README.md

 3 → 0.025%
 ```

 Expected orders, revenue, total cashback and ROAS are displayed along with the appropriate currency symbol.
+You can save a forecast to Supabase and later revisit it from the **Saved Forecasts** page.
-After generating a forecast you can save it.
-Visit the **Saved Forecasts** page to view or delete previous entries.
+When viewing a saved forecast you can download a PDF summary of the results.